Mparfeni/I719-Fundamentals-of-Python/README.md

 ## Hangman game
 My project that is made for Estonian IT College in Fundamentals of Python course.
+It is written in Python 3

 ## Motivation
 From the beginnig of my studying in IT College i wanted to write something in python.